-Did you know that there is a feature called password protect on 7Zip?
+7Zip password protect your files.
 By using 7Zip to archive or compress your files, you do not just organize and make the file smaller, but you can also have your data password protected with the 7Zip.
 And if your file is too important, the 7Zip supports AES-256 encryption to keep your data safe.
-That’s one of the most sophisticated and widely used security protocols by giant companies to date.
-That includes the CIA of U.S.
+That’s one of the most sophisticated and widely used security protocols by giant companies to date, which includes the CIA of U.S.

 Why Do You Need Password Protect on 7Zip?

 7Zip also takes advantage of the present processors that are developed with multi-core capability.
 As a matter of fact, it is used on benchmark tests to measure a certain processing unit’s full capacity.
 So it is not just a tool for file compression and decompression, it is also a tool for professionals for testing computing machines.

 This is also helpful when you are trying to send ZIP files through email or any messaging platform.
 The password protect on 7Zip will help keep the files secured and accessible to its intended recipient only.
 To share the password that can open the protected file, try sending it through a different platform like through text message or a different messaging app.